chibiboba/JS-202/My Notes/Lesson 3 Notes.md

 - How to make two block elements fit side by side in browser.

   - Convert block element to `inline-block`
-  - Change width of element to 50%.
+  - Change width of element to percentage like 50%.
   - Change box-sizing to `border-box`.
   - Make left and right margin 0.
   - If you want left and right margin then use `padding` instead because `padding` is included in the content for `border-box`.